 Environment Configuration

-FastMCP supports both programmatic and environment-based configuration for token verification, enabling flexible deployment across different environments.
+New in version: 2.12.1 FastMCP supports both programmatic and environment-based configuration for token verification, enabling flexible deployment across different environments.
 Environment-based configuration separates authentication settings from application code, following twelve-factor app principles and simplifying deployment pipelines.

 # Enable JWT verification

-export FASTMCP_SERVER_AUTH=JWT
+export FASTMCP_SERVER_AUTH=fastmcp.server.auth.providers.jwt.JWTVerifier

 export FASTMCP_SERVER_AUTH_JWT_JWKS_URI="https://auth.company.com/.well-known/jwks.json"